 Multi-Family Homes: $246.75 + GST = $259.09*

-To view the NBRA Collection Procedures please scroll down.
+It is each homeowner’s responsibility to ensure that payments are received by the New Brighton Residents Association, in full, by the due dates.
+Late payment charges will be applied to each account in arrears until full payment is received.
+To view the NBRA Collection Procedures please click HERE.
 All further questions regarding annual fee payment can be directed to the General Manager at 403-781-6608.

 NBRA Reserve Fund

 A Reserve Fund Study provides an inventory and 25-year estimated future replacement/repair costs for all property owned, managed, or otherwise the responsibility of an organization.
 Typically, the reserve fund is used for items that do not occur annually, as these be would be considered operating expenses.
 The replacement schedule in combination with the estimated costs is then used to recommend annual contribution levels to a reserve fund to cover future expenses.
 In June 2014, Clear Path Engineering was contracted to complete an extensive Reserve Fund Study to assist the NBRA in developing an effective plan to establish a reserve fund.
 Commencing the 2014/2015 fiscal year, the NBRA contributed the majority of their net cash surplus to establish a reserve fund.
-The following is the recommended funding plan for the NBRA:
+A second Reserve Fund Study was completed in February 2020, with the following recommended funding plan for the NBRA: